balderdashy/sails-adapter-boilerplate/README.md

 # BoilerplateAdapter

-This template exists to make it easier for you to get started writing an official adapter for Sails.js.
+This template exists to make it easier for you to get started writing an adapter for Sails.js.

+> ### WARNING
+>
+> This version of the adapter is for the upcoming v0.10 release of Sails / Waterline.
+> Check out the 0.8 branch for the original stuff.

 ## Getting started